Elimination Diets Increase Food Allergies in Kids

 And worse, it continues our allergy or sensitivity to the food.

 Hey, its not my opinion.
 It is the conclusion from the evidence.
-Learn about this evidence in Natural Solutions for Food Allergies and Sensitivities.
+Learn more about this evidence in the book to the right:

 New research finds allergies worsened by elimination